sidgonna/Serverless-News-App/README.md

 *   **AWS DynamoDB (`NewsArticles`)**: Stores the fetched news articles.
 *   **AWS CloudWatch Events**: Triggers the `FetchNews` Lambda function on a schedule.
 *   **AWS Lambda (`GetNews`)**: Retrieves news articles from DynamoDB.
-*   **AWS Cognito User Pool**: Manages user sign-up, sign-in, and token issuance.
+*   **AWS Cognito User Pool**: Manages user sign-up, sign-in, and authentication.
 *   **AWS API Gateway (HTTP API)**: Exposes the `GetNews` Lambda function and secures it using a Cognito Authorizer.
-*   **AWS S3**: Hosts the static frontend website files (HTML, CSS, JS).
+*   **AWS S3**: Hosts the static frontend website files.
 *   **AWS CloudFront**: Distributes the S3 content, provides HTTPS, and improves performance.
-*   **Frontend (HTML/CSS/JS)**: A static single-page application that manually implements the OAuth 2.0 PKCE flow with Cognito for authentication and calls the secured API Gateway endpoint using fetched tokens to display news.
+*   **Frontend (React)**: A single-page application that interacts with Cognito for authentication and the secured API Gateway endpoint to display news.

 ```mermaid
 graph LR